plone/documentation/docs/classic-ui/csrf.md

 ## Auto protection

-In Plone, CSRF protection is done almost transparently by [plone.protect](https://pypi.org/project/plone.protect/).
+In Plone, CSRF protection is done almost transparently by [`plone.protect`](https://pypi.org/project/plone.protect/).
 One important aspect of `plone.protect` is that it performs the CSRF token validation at the database transaction commit time (at the end of the request), rather than at the beginning of the request.
 This means that the view can execute and make changes to the database, but the changes will not be persisted unless a valid CSRF token is present in the request.

-When a logged-in user requests a page, Plone automatically includes the CSRF token in all forms by applying a transform (using `plone.transformchain`) that adds a hidden field with the token.
+When a logged-in user requests a page, Plone automatically includes the CSRF token in all forms by applying a transform (using `plone.transformchain`) that adds a hidden input with its value set to the token.
 This includes, but is not limited to the following:

 - add and edit forms
-- control-panels
+- control panels
-- custom z3c-forms
+- custom z3c forms

 ## Manual protection

-To ensure that code that is not part of a database transaction, such as code that writes to an external API or a service that is not automatically included in the transaction mechanism, is protected, you will need to manually implement protection for that code.
+To ensure that code that is not part of a database transaction—such as code that writes to an external API or a service that is not automatically included in the transaction mechanism—is protected, you will need to manually implement protection for that code.

 `plone.protect` offers the `@protect` decorator.
 The decorator expects a callable to perform the check.